pawel-baclawski/Ansible-Playbooks/README.md

 * PLAYBOOK - yaml file to be used
 * USERNAME - user with sudo privilages which will be used to connect to remote machine and perform tasks
 * HOST_ADDR - address of the remote machine

+NOTE: --ask-pass and --ask-become-pass are only needed if your public key was not added to remote authorized_keys file